antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

           BOM_UTF32_BE
           BOM_UTF32_LE

-   These constants define various encodings of the Unicode byte order mark (BOM) used in UTF-16 and UTF-32 data streams to indicate the byte order used in the stream or file and in UTF-8 as a Unicode signature. :const:`BOM_UTF16` is either :const:`BOM_UTF16_BE` or :const:`BOM_UTF16_LE` depending on the platform's native byte order, :const:`BOM` is an alias for :const:`BOM_UTF16`, :const:`BOM_LE` for :const:`BOM_UTF16_LE` and :const:`BOM_BE` for
+   These constants define various byte sequences, being Unicode byte order marks (BOMs) for several encodings.
+They are used in UTF-16 and UTF-32 data streams to indicate the byte order used, and in UTF-8 as a Unicode signature. :const:`BOM_UTF16` is either :const:`BOM_UTF16_BE` or :const:`BOM_UTF16_LE` depending on the platform's native byte order, :const:`BOM` is an alias for :const:`BOM_UTF16`, :const:`BOM_LE` for :const:`BOM_UTF16_LE` and :const:`BOM_BE` for